Jaguar XE

-The Jaguar XE (X760) is a rear or all-wheel drive, front-engine, four-door compact executive car manufactured and marketed by Jaguar Land Rover, under their Jaguar marque.
+The Jaguar XE (X760) is a compact executive car manufactured by Jaguar Land Rover and marketed under their Jaguar marque from April 2015 until mid-2024 across a single generation.
+It is a four-door saloon car with a front-mounted engine and either rear-wheel drive or all-wheel drive.

 The successor to the X-Type, it was designed by Ian Callum and launched at the October 2014 Paris Motor Show.
-Production started in April 2015.